War511/Readthedocs-ILC/sphinx-test-repository/docs/source/index.rst

    used to evaluate the mathematical formula in the operation parameter.
 The values associated with each point are updated when new device data are published by the platform.driver.
-   Table 1 lists the supported mathematical operators for the formula criterion.

 .. image:: ../source/_images/math_Table.jpg
    :alt: Main Configuration File

-Figure 5 shows an example of a formula criterion configured for a heat pump.
+The math table shows an example of a formula criterion configured for a heat pump.
 The criterion name, zonetemperature-setpointdeviation, should match the name for the same criterion used in the pairwise comparison configuration file.